2020 Danish mink cull: Sanctioning of officials

 On 20 September, the Rigspoliti announced that officials Uffe Stormly and Birgitte Buch had received a warning.
 According to the Mink Commission, they had assisted in "breach of the duty of truth and the principle of legality in connection with the police's use of action cards on 6 November 2020".
 On 22 September, the Ministry of Food stated that the officials Tejs Binderup, Paolo Drostby, and Hanne Larsen had also received a warning.
 On the same day, Anne-Mette Lyhne Jensen was also given a warning in the Ministry of Justice.
 These decisions were also made on the basis of a review by the Danish Employee and Competence Agency.

+Revoking of sanctions

 On 30 December 2022 it was announced that Henrik Studsgaard would be new director in Esbjerg Municipality and that the Employee and Competence Agency due to him no longer being employed in the State halted all further investigation into his role in the cull and put down all charges.
+On 10 February 2023, Thorkild Fogde re-entered office after being acquitted in an inquiry, minister of justice Peter Hummelgaard stating that "The interrogation management led by former Supreme Court President Thomas Rørdam has concluded that Thorkild Fogde has not committed any misconduct.
+I have naturally based the decision on the conclusion of the interrogation management.
+National Police Chief Thorkild Fogde will on this basis re-enter into duty".
+On 23 March 2023, the Ministry of State, acting on the recommendation of the Danish Employee and Competence Agency, withdrew Bertelsen's disciplinarity warning while the Ministry of Justice on the same day withdrew Johan Legarth's reprimand and Anne-Mette Lyhne Jensen's warning.
+These decisions were also based on an assessment by Thomas Rørdam.
+During the following two months, three additional warnings were revoked by the authorities, so that ultimately only two civil servants received a warning for their actions in the affair.